 - If LVP mode is used, this resistor must be fitted.

-- This line is only needed for Low Voltage Programming - LVP mode.
+- The PGM line is only needed for Low Voltage Programming - LVP mode.

 - PIC18F J parts need a decoupling capacitor between VccCore pin and Ground, typically 100nF.

 Kanda Handheld PIC Programmers will provide 3.3V or 5V VDD to target PIC microcontroller circuits.
 The target circuit can be powered or unpowered.
-This can be user selected for most PIC microcontrollers but it is fixed to 3.3V for J type PIC microcontrollers and LF parts.
+This can be user selected for most PIC microcontrollers but it is fixed to 3.3V for J type PIC microcontrollers and LF parts that can be damaged by 5V.
 The high Voltage programming voltage (VPP) is set to 12V for most PIC devices but is automatically set to 9V for PIC18F K type and newest PIC16F PIC microcontrollers.

 See PIC Programmer Guide for our full PIC Programmer range.